tpolecat/atto/README.md

 - Many tests (still many to go).
 - Split core, spire, and examples into their own projects.
 - Added stream sub-project for scalaz-stream integration, with conversions from `Parser` to `Process1` and a bit of syntax.
 See the examples project for an embarrassingly minimal example.
 In progress.
+- Misc. new combinators and various simplicifications.
+- JSON parser example.

 #### TODO